 “We’ve gone through the hurdles that we needed to so we’re not going anywhere we’re just going to get bigger and better,” says Robyn.

-Don’t miss out on your opportunity to hear directly from Robyn about the business of co-operatives and other innovative ideas you can implement for recruitment and staff retention at the Workforce Summit.
+Don’t miss out on your opportunity to hear directly from Robyn about business models in the NDIS at the NDIS six years on: insights from the Hunter.